 A 2008 report by the European Food Safety Authority states that there is no reported risk of eating high amounts of nitrates in vegetables.
 As a matter of fact, the benefits of eating those vegetables far outweigh the risks.
 The nitrates in those vegetables don't have the same effect on our bodies as the ones that are artificially added to meats because these veggies also contain vitamins C and D, which inhibit the formation of those N-nitroso compounds.
 On the other hand, some data suggests that very high levels of nitrate consumption can cause gastric problems.

 So what to do when it comes to nitrate-containing food?
-Moderation is the key to success.
+Moderation is the key.

 I also want to mention the rare but dangerous scenario of excess nitrates in food or water fed to infants, particularly infants who are younger than 3 months old.
 Excess nitrates can lead to nitrate poisoning, known as "blue baby syndrome," where the nitrates in the baby's blood build up so much that it prevents the hemoglobin from carrying oxygen to where it needs to go.